lukaszkorecki/guard-rake/README.md

 # Guard::Rake

+Guard::Rake allows you to automatically run a Rake task when files are modified.

-## Changes in this frok:
+#### Changes in this fork:

 For whatever reason `Rake` didn't work as a class name for when creating `Guard` class, so I had to rename it to `Raketask` in order to make it play nicely with Rake's DSL and Guard's name resolution.

-Guard::Rake allows you to automatically run a Rake task when files are modified.

 ## Install